High-speed 3D geometrical modeling using Fast Level Set Method

 Previewed Reality - Near-future perception system -

-This research develops a near-future perception system named "Previewed Reality".
-The system consists of an informationally structured environment (ISE), an immersive VR display, a stereo camera, an optical tracking system, and a dynamic simulator.
-In an ISE, a number of sensors are embedded, and information such as the position of furniture, objects, humans, and robots, is sensed and stored in a database.
-The position and orientation of the immersive VR display are also tracked by an optical tracking system.
-Therefore, we can forecast the next possible events using a dynamic simulator and synthesize virtual images of what users will see in the near future from their own viewpoint.
-The synthesized images, overlaid on a real scene by using augmented reality technology, are presented to the user.
-The proposed system can allow a human and a robot to coexist more safely by showing possible hazardous situations to the human intuitively in advance.
+This research introduces a near-future perception system called "Previewed Reality."
+The system is composed of an informationally structured environment (ISE), an immersive VR display, a stereo camera, an optical tracking system, and a dynamic simulator.
+In the ISE, a variety of sensors are embedded to sense and record the positions of furniture, objects, humans, and robots, with this information stored in a centralized database.
+The position and orientation of the immersive VR display are continuously tracked using the optical tracking system.
+Based on this information, the system predicts potential future events using the dynamic simulator and generates synthetic images representing what the user is expected to see in the near future from their own viewpoint.
+These predictive images are overlaid onto the real-world view using augmented reality (AR) technology and presented to the user.
+By intuitively visualizing possible hazardous situations in advance, the proposed system enhances safety and facilitates smoother human–robot coexistence.

 Previewed Reality | Previewed Reality |